MichalOpoka/ecfr/cfr/title-50-Wildlife-Fisheries/chapter-I-United-States-Fish-Wildlife-Service-Department-Interior/subchapter-B-Taking-Possession-Transportation-Sale-Purchase-Barter-Exportation-Importation-Wildlife-Plants/part-17-Endangered-Threatened-Wildlife-Plants/subpart-H-Experimental-Populations/section-17.81.md

 ##### § 17.81 Listing. #####

-Link to an amendment published at 88 FR 42651, July 3, 2023.

-(a) The Secretary may designate as an experimental population a population of endangered or threatened species that has been or will be released into suitable natural habitat outside the species' current natural range (but within its probable historic range, absent a finding by the Director in the extreme case that the primary habitat of the species has been unsuitably and irreversibly altered or destroyed), subject to the further conditions specified in this section; *provided,* that all designations of experimental populations must proceed by regulation adopted in accordance with 5 U.S.C.
+(a) The Secretary may designate as an experimental population a population of endangered or threatened species that will be released into habitat that is capable of supporting the experimental population outside the species' current range, subject to the further conditions specified in this section, provided that all designations of experimental populations must proceed by regulation adopted in accordance with 5 U.S.C.
 553 and the requirements of this subpart.

 (b) Before authorizing the release as an experimental population of any population (including eggs, propagules, or individuals) of an endangered or threatened species, and before authorizing any necessary transportation to conduct the release, the Secretary must find by regulation that such release will further the conservation of the species.
-In making such a finding the Secretary shall utilize the best scientific and commercial data available to consider:
+In making such a finding, the Secretary will use the best scientific and commercial data available to consider:

 (1) Any possible adverse effects on extant populations of a species as a result of removal of individuals, eggs, or propagules for introduction elsewhere;

 (2) The likelihood that any such experimental population will become established and survive in the foreseeable future;

-(3) The relative effects that establishment of an experimental population will have on the recovery of the species; and
+(3) The relative effects that establishment of an experimental population will have on the recovery of the species;

-(4) The extent to which the introduced population may be affected by existing or anticipated Federal or State actions or private activities within or adjacent to the experimental population area.
+(4) The extent to which the introduced experimental population may be affected by existing or anticipated Federal or State actions or private activities within or adjacent to the experimental population area; and

-The Secretary may issue a permit under section 10(a)(1)(A) of the Act, if appropriate under the standards set out in subsections 10(d) and (j) of the Act, to allow acts necessary for the establishment and maintenance of an experimental population.
+(5) When an experimental population is being established outside of its historical range, any possible adverse effects to the ecosystem that may result from the experimental population being established.

 (c) Any regulation promulgated under paragraph (a) of this section shall provide: